“Self-love, my liege, is not so vile a sin, as self-neglecting.”William Shakespeare

 He might fail this school year, but he doesn’t care.
 All he cares about is being good at baseball.
 Marc, like Melissa, has high self-esteem.

 So far, so good.

-Self-Compassion: A Solid Alternative to Self-Esteem
+Self-Compassion: A Sound Alternative to Self-Esteem

 What connects us to others, according to this concept, is that we all suffer.